 Instead of thinking about the quantity of the Main Content (MC) text, you should think more about the quality of the content on the page.
 Optimise this with searcher intent in mind.

 There is no minimum amount of words or text to rank in Google.
 I have seen pages with 50 words out-rank pages with 100, 250, 500 or 1000 words.
 Then again I have seen pages with no text rank on nothing but inbound links or other ‘strategy’.
-Google is a lot better at hiding away those pages in 2016, though.
+Google is a lot better at hiding away those pages, though.

 At the moment, I prefer long-form pages and a lot of text, still focused on a few related keywords and keyphrases to a page.
 Useful for long tail key phrases and easier to explore related terms.